 Here’s how to get the money you deserve from your insurance company and ways to make the most of other assistance to fill in the gaps.

 In general, damage caused by wind, wind-driven rain and water that comes into your home through the roof, windows, doors or holes in the walls is covered by homeowners insurance.
 But damage from flooding or water that rises from the bottom up — from the overflow of a body of water, for example, or a storm surge — is not covered.

-A lot of the damage in Florida from Hurricane Ian was from flooding and will only covered if you had flood insurance, such as through the FloodSmart.gov (opens in new tab) National Flood Insurance Program or a private flood insurer.
-Early reports indicate that few of the many inland properties that suffered damage from Ian have this critical coverage.
+A lot of the damage in Florida from Hurricane Ian in 2022 was from flooding and was only covered if you had flood insurance, such as through the FloodSmart.gov National Flood Insurance Program or a private flood insurer.
+Reports indicate that few of the many inland properties that suffered damage from Ian had this critical coverage.

 While damages from wind and wind-driven rain are covered by a standard homeowners policy, many charge separate wind deductibles, which means higher out-of-pocket costs for you.
 The deductibles are usually based on a percentage (roughly 5% to 10%) of your coverage rather than a flat dollar amount.

 That can really add up.
 For example, suppose your home is insured for $500,000 with a 5% wind deductible, and you have $30,000 worth of roof and siding damage from high winds.
 You’re responsible for $25,000, with your insurance covering only $5,000 of the damages.

 Recently, too, insurers have been restricting coverage in areas frequently hit by natural disasters, making it harder to even find insurance coverage in disaster-prone areas — but there are some solutions to that.

 Find out if you qualify for other assistance